Bartapapa/legend/docs/pages/base-rules.md

 When exploring the great outdoors, where the scale becomes entire forests and mountains, actions take up what's called a <b>Watch</b> (or 4 hours).
 The great outdoors is made up of interconnected <b>Areas</b>.
 There are 6 Watches in a day: Dawn, Midday, Afternoon, Evening, Dusk, Midnight.
 Moving from one Area to a connected one takes a Watch.
 A good sleep takes 2 Watches.

 Spending time doing strenuous physical activity causes the character to suffer <b>Fatigue</b>.
-Fatigue takes up 1 slot in the character's Inventory.
+Fatigue is a condition that takes up 1 slot in the character's Inventory.

 </details>

 <details markdown="1">
 <summary><b>Encounters</b></summary>
-When first meeting with a creature and the GM isn't sure of the kind of first impression you're making, they might ask you to roll Wit.
+When first meeting with a creature and the GM isn't sure of the kind of first impression you're making, they might ask you to roll 2d6.
 How the creature reacts depends on the result.
 The GM rolls 1d6, and the player rolls 1d6, so that the players don't know the full result.

 | Reaction roll | General | Social | Monster <i>feels weaker</i> | Monster <i>feels stronger</i> |
 |:--------------|:--------|:-------|:-------|:-------|